jaytimm/PubmedMTK/README.md

 For starters, the package includes as a data frame the MeSH thesaurus & hierarchically-organized vocabulary – comprised of 2021 versions of `descriptor` & `trees` files made available via NLM-NIH.
-So, current and straightforwardly structured.
 [A workflow for re-creating the table from raw data sets](https://github.com/jaytimm/PubmedMTK/blob/main/build-MeSH-df.md).

 ``` r